FriendsOfREDAXO/rexstan/README.md

 If you use rexstan with [docker-redaxo](https://github.com/FriendsOfREDAXO/docker-redaxo) you might need to set the /tmp folder writable.
 Open the docker console and run: `chmod 777 -R /tmp && chmod o+t -R /tmp`

+It may be that there is not enough memory available.
+Therefore, the PHP memory limit should be increased.
+Open the Docker console and set the new memory limit with :

+`printf 'memory_limit = 512M\n' >> /usr/local/etc/php/conf.d/uploads.ini \

 ## 💌 Support rexstan

 [Consider supporting the project](https://github.com/sponsors/staabm), so we can make this tool even better even faster for everyone.